We may earn money or products from the companies mentioned in this post.

 How did it make you feel?

-A late check is nothing compared to the reality of the debt every single person has incurred against God.
+As a matter of fact, a late check is nothing compared to the reality of the debt every single person has incurred against God.
 God is holy and just.
 He doesn’t owe us anything.
 We’ve all sinned.
 We’re born with a sin nature and there’s nothing we can do to earn God’s favor.

 “Life itself is grace” –Frederick Buechner